putmands/radius/README.md

 After running the files above, in ~/radius/Colombia/Code, run:

 10. **radii_plots.R**
    Generates Figures 3 and S6.
+As a shortcut, this loads the conditional expectations data from xlsx files created by the author.
 11. **interactions.do**
    Generates Table S7.